 Firstly, the Earth didn’t lie at the centre of the deferent.
 He introduced a new point which he called the ‘eccentric’ for the centre of the deferent.
 The eccentric was some distance away from the Earth.
 Secondly, the centre of the epicycle didn’t move at a constant speed around the deferent but an uneven speed:

 - when it was closer to the Earth it moved faster – the dashed line

 - when it was further away it moved more slowly – the solid line.

 The uneven speed was such that for each planet there was a point called the equant, at which the deferent would appear to move with a constant speed.
 A further complexity was that distance between the Earth, the equant and the eccentric varied for each planet.

 So, strictly speaking, Ptolemy’s theory wasn’t truly geocentric, because the planets didn’t orbit the Earth, but each of their deferents orbited a hypothetical point called its eccentric which was offset from from Earth and was different for each planet.
-However, the theory fitted the observations in that it was possible to work out the past and the future position of the stars and planets using it.
-In around 150 CE Ptolemy published his theory in a book called ‘The Almagest’, which over the succeeding centuries was translated into many languages including Arabic and Latin and became the most influential astronomy textbooks for the next 1500 years.
+However, the theory fitted the observations quite well and it was possible to work out the past and the future position of the stars and planets using it.
+In around 150 CE Ptolemy published his theory in a book called ‘The Almagest’, which over the succeeding centuries was translated into many languages including Arabic and Latin and became the most influential astronomy textbook for the next 1500 years.